jadecobra/python_tdd_exercises/source/calculator/calculator_6.rst

     AssertionError: ABC.DEFGHIJKLMNOPQR != 'brmph?!
 Numbers only.
 Try again...'

-  One of the :ref:`data types<data structures>` from the test gets to the :ref:`add function<test_addition>` so it returns a number and not a message.
-How can I tell which :ref:`data type<data structures>` caused the failure?
+  One of the :ref:`data types<basic objects>` from the test gets to the :ref:`add function<test_addition>` so it returns a number and not a message.
+How can I tell which :ref:`data type<basic objects>` caused the failure?

 * the `unittest.TestCase class`_ has a way to tell which item is causing my failure when I am using a :ref:`for loop<what is a for loop?>`, I add it to the test